INDEPENDENT

 Nevertheless, it has not all been bad news for small independent hotels; the Internet - witness this website - has also become a means of communications through which small independent hotels can make their existence known to a wider audience.
 To try and combat the large groups on similar terms, many independent hotels, notably larger and more expensive ones, have joined forces in groupings known as "referral chains" or "voluntary chains", such as Inns of Tradition in the UK or Logis de France in France.
 These can benefit, like the big chains, from a recognised brand name and national and international advertising in different media, including the Internet.
 But given the strong presence of big hotel groups on the Internet, and their deep pockets when it comes to Internet advertising, independent hotels will always find it hard to compete, even when they pool their resources .

-There will always be places where small independent hotels will survive, because they are the only ones who can survive in certain places, particularly rural areas; but in places where the big chains have seen lucrative openings, the future for small independent hotels will be hard.
+There will always be places where small independent hotels will survive, because they are the only ones who can survive in certain places, particularly rural areas.
+In places where the big chains have seen lucrative openings, the future for small independent hotels may be hard, but even here it is not all bad news.
+Independent hotels - at least those that make the mark - have some things that the big brand chains cannot have (though some are trying to do so); notably the human touch, individuality, character and a local base.

 Back to index page